PayDock/mobile-sdk-doc/digital-wallet-widgets/paypal.md

     completion: @escaping (Result<ChargeResponse, PayPalError>) -> Void)
 ```
 In case of successful charge, the **PayPalView** returns a `ChargeResponse` that contains all the relevant information.
 In case of an error, the **PayPalError** object is returned with information regarding the failure.

-3. Before initializing the view, you must obtain your PayPal `wallet_token`.
-You can receive a PayPal token when you initialize your wallet charge.
-Follow the [Generate wallet token guide](/digital-wallet-widgets/walletttoken) to generate your `wallet_token`.

 The following is an example of a full PayPalView initialization: